|Country:||New Zealand (NZ)|

 Experienced brewers have chosen the following hops as substitutions of Wai-iti:

-Is Wai-iti available as Cryo/Lupulin powder?
+Is Wai-iti available in lupulin powder?

 If you see an error in our data, please let us know!